The Yamata no Orochi

 - In Persona 4, Yamata no Orochi is one of Yu Narukami's personas.
 Notably, it's the first persona Yu created through fusion.

 - In Bleach, Hiyori Sarugaki's Zanpukuto is called Kubikiri Orochi.
 Its Shikai is a saw sword.

 - In one Usagi Yojimbo arc, Grasscutter, the tale is told as the origin of the story of the sword Kusanagi.

 - Orochi (though not mentioned by name) appeared in Toei' Animations 1960's film The Little Prince and the Eight-Headed Dragon, where Susano (who appears here as a cute little kid), battles him in by killing the heads one-by-one in a 21-minute long battle that takes up a quarter of the film.

-- In Godzilla, Mothra, and King Ghidorah: Giant Monsters All-Out Attack, King Ghidorah is alluded to be an immature Orochi— having only grown 3 of his fated 8 heads.
+- In Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!, King Ghidorah is alluded to be an immature Orochi— having only grown 3 of his fated 8 heads.

 - Toho's 1994 movie Orochi: The Eight-Headed Dragon had a very chubby Orochi.
 It also bore an notable resemblance to Ghidorah, another Toho creation.
 The monster's model kit was sold by D-tech, though it is now sold out.

 - In Onmyouji II, the two chosen children, who are actually reincarnations of Susanoo and Amaterasu, are each marked with a four-headed serpent tattoo that combine to make the Mark of Orochi.